assets abroad

 Keep in mind that this is purely based on real estate investments, nothing else.

-However, as you might notice if you’ve read my previous posts about flagging (Residence, Banking, Location Independent Income), countries such as Uruguay, Vietnam and the Philippines make an appearance there as well, making them suited for multiple flags – giving you plenty of choices.
+However, as you might notice, countries such as Uruguay make an appearance as a recommendation for other sorts of Bases as well, making them suited for multiple Bases – giving you plenty of choices.

-I’d advise against putting many flags in the same country, for reasons discussed in the article about Five Flags.
+I’d advise against putting many Bases in the same country, for reasons discussed in the article about Five Flags/Setting up Bases.

 Assets abroad: in summation